gitmatheo/taxde/docs/tasks-refactoring-plan.md

   - [x] 2.7 Replace 5 contact info instances in ContactSection with ContactCard component
   - [x] 2.8 Extract ServiceCard component for service/blog card display with image, title, description, features
   - [x] 2.9 Replace card patterns in ServicesSection and BlogList with ServiceCard component
-  - [x] 2.10 Extract FloatingElement component for floating UI elements with position and delay props
+  - [x] 2.10 Extract FloatingElement component for floating UI elements with position and delay props (REVERTED)
-  - [x] 2.11 Replace floating cards in HeroSection with FloatingElement component
+  - [x] 2.11 Replace floating cards in HeroSection with FloatingElement component (REVERTED)
   - [x] 2.12 Test all extracted components work correctly in their original contexts

 - [ ] 3.0 Architecture & Organization